 No CAS arbitrator may act as counsel for a party or other interested person before the CAS ADD.

 An arbitrator must disqualify herself/himself voluntarily or, failing that, may be challenged by a party if circumstances give rise to legitimate doubts as to her/his independence.
-The President of the CAS ADD, or her/his Deputy, is competent to take cognizance of any challenge requested by a party.
+The President or the Deputy President of the CAS ADD is competent to decide any challenge requested by a party.
 She/he shall decide upon the challenge immediately after giving the parties and the arbitrator concerned the opportunity to be heard, insofar as circumstances permit.
-Any challenge must be brought as soon as the reason for the challenge becomes known, otherwise the parties' right to challenge the arbitrator based on that particular reason shall be deemed waived.
+Any challenge must be brought as soon as the reason for the challenge becomes known, otherwise the party’s right to challenge the arbitrator on that basis shall be deemed to have been waived.

-Any arbitrator may be removed by the President of the CAS ADD, or her/his Deputy, if she/he is prevented from carrying out the assignment or fails to perform her/his duties in accordance with the present Rules.
+Any arbitrator may be removed by the President or the Deputy President of the CAS ADD if she/he is prevented from carrying out the assignment or fails to perform her/his duties in accordance with these Rules.

-If an arbitrator disqualifies herself/himself voluntarily or if the President of the CAS ADD, or her/his Deputy, accepts a challenge by a party or removes the arbitrator, the President of the CAS ADD, or her/his Deputy, shall immediately appoint a new arbitrator to fill the vacancy.
+If an arbitrator disqualifies herself/himself voluntarily or if the President or the Deputy President of the CAS ADD accepts a challenge by a party or removes the arbitrator for any other reason, the President or the Deputy President of the CAS ADD shall immediately appoint a new arbitrator to fill the vacancy.

 a) Defense of lack of jurisdiction

-Any defense of lack of jurisdiction of the Panel must be raised at the start of the proceedings or, at the latest, at the start of the hearing.
+Any defense of lack of jurisdiction of the CAS ADD must be raised at the start of the proceedings or, at the latest, at the start of the hearing.

-The Panel organizes the procedure as it considers appropriate while taking into account the specific needs and circumstances of the case, the interests of the parties, in particular their right to a fair hearing, and the particular constraints of speed and efficiency specific to the particular procedure.
-The Panel shall have full control over the evidentiary proceedings and argument.
+The Panel organizes the procedure as it considers appropriate, taking into account the specific needs and circumstances of the case, the interests of the parties, including their right to a fair hearing, and the constraints of speed and efficiency specific to the particular procedure.
+The Panel shall have full control over the filing of any submissions, the evidentiary proceedings and argument.

 d) Other evidentiary measures